 First, check the application's status.
 If it is listed as anything other than Sent, Transmitted, Processing, or Completed, you have not completed the electronic transmission process.
 If the status is listed as Processing, you should monitor the progress of your application to see that it moves to Sent or Transmitted within 24 hours.
 If it does not, you should notify LSAC Technical Support.
 If the status is listed as Shopping Cart, you must complete the checkout process before your application will be sent to LSAC.
 Once sent, applications can take up to 48 hours to be processed and transmitted to the law schools, depending on server load and other variables.
 It is your responsibility to check and ensure that you have completed all the necessary steps to transmit your application.

 After you send your applications to LSAC for processing, you can make sure they were sent to the law schools by logging in to your LSAC.org account and checking your LSAC application status online.
-It can take the schools several weeks to process applications, even those they receive electronically.
 The law school will request your law school report.

 If your application status is Transmitted, it means that an electronic copy of the application has been sent to the school.
-However, some schools will not consider an application officially received until they also receive the paper copy LSAC sends.
-It can take up to two weeks from the date you send the application electronically to LSAC for the school to receive the paper copy.
-This will not have any effect on the application's deadline.
-Your application will not be considered late, as it is time-stamped when electronically transmitted so the school knows exactly when you sent it.
+Your application is time-stamped when electronically transmitted so the school knows exactly when you sent it.
 Also, some schools do not want any part of your law school report, including the application, if your file is not complete.

 You should send your applications as early as possible to avoid last-minute complications.
 The deadline for electronic application transmission is established by each school.
 The schools list their deadlines on their application instructions or checklists and to the right of the school name in Active Applications.